It is recommended that you seek professional advice about your thinning or felling operations.

 7. TIMBER PRICE INFORMATION

 There are a number of timber price sources:

 Coillte produces quarterly and annual contracted Standing Sales figures by average tree size category.

-The Irish Timber Growers Association www.itga.ie publishes quarterly and annual Private average roundwood prices received by private growers by average tree size category.
+The Irish Timber Growers Association www.itga.ie publishes quarterly (WPQ) and annual Private average roundwood prices received by private growers by average tree size category.
 These private prices are collated and compiled by UCD Forestry Section and only the compiled average prices are released for publication to the Irish Timber Growers Association.
 Both Coillte and Private average roundwood prices are available to ITGA Members, for more information see www.itga.ie

 Both Coillte and Private Roundwood Prices are also published in the annual ITGA Forestry & Timber Yearbook.
 This publication can be purchased Online on www.forestryyearbook.ie or from the Irish Timber Growers Association Secretariat (+353 (0) 1 2350520).
 The ITGA Forestry & Timber Yearbook is published annually in December.

 - Felling Decision Tool - The Felling Decision Tool provides guidance to forest owners on when to fell their forest to obtain the best return from their forest asset.
 The tool can be accessed through the DAFM Website.

 - Guidance for Forest Owners with Windblow - Windblow Taskforce (March 2014)